Port Ewen, New York

 Port Ewen is a hamlet (and census-designated place) in Ulster County, New York, United States.
 The population was 3,678 at the 2020 census.
 Port Ewen is in the Town of Esopus, south of Kingston, along U.S. Route 9W.
+Port Ewen is bounded by the Rondout Creek to the north, the Hudson River to the east, the hamlets of Connelly and Sleightsburgh to the northwest and northeast, respectively, the hamlet of Ulster Park to the south, and New Salem to the west.

 History

 The prospect of finding work with the Pennsylvania Coal Company attracted many to Port Ewen.
 Port Ewen was served by the West Shore Railroad, which shipped, among other freight, high explosives produced by the Nitro Powder Company in Kingston.

-Before the opening of the Kingston–Port Ewen Suspension Bridge in 1921, those wishing to cross Rondout Creek would have to take the Skillypot, a chain ferry that ran to Sleightsburgh, and one which was noted for its sporadic service.
+Before the opening of the Kingston–Port Ewen Suspension Bridge in 1921, those wishing to cross the Rondout Creek would have to take the Skillypot, a chain ferry that ran to Sleightsburgh, noted for its sporadic service.